 This was the first song on The Doors first album, and also their first single.
 It got some airplay on Los Angeles radio stations after their friends and fans kept requesting it.

-The original line in the chorus was "She gets high."
-Elektra records censored "high," making it sound like, "she get uuggh," but the "high" line can be heard in live versions.
+The original line in the chorus was "She gets high," but their producer Paul Rothchild thought that would limit the song's airplay potential, and convinced the group to leave it out.
+Instead, "high" was edited out, making it sound like, "she get uuggh," but the "high" line can be heard in live versions.
 You can also hear the song as intended in the 1999 reissue of the album, which was overseen by their original engineer Bruce Botnick.
 He also replaced Jim Morrison's "f--k"s on "The End

 The vocals are a mix of two of Morrison's takes.

 Elektra Records promoted the album with a billboard on Sunset Boulevard in Hollywood with a photo of the band and the headline, "The Doors Break On Through With An Electrifying Album."
 It was likely the first billboard advertising a rock band ever displayed in that area, and it got lots of attention for the band.

 This was one of six songs The Doors recorded for a demo on Aura Records while they were trying to get signed in 1965.
 Robby Krieger was not yet with the group.

 In year 2000, the surviving members of The Doors taped a VH1 Storytellers

 episode with guest vocalists filling in for Morrison.
 Scott Weiland